-The participating countries have agreed on the framework of the financial plan of the ICOS ERIC budget for the first five years of operations.
-The budget will depend, for example, on the number of Members and will be decided annually by the General Assembly.
-Table 2 shows the framework of the ICOS ERIC budget, which includes all components of membership contributions and the Host premium contributions by the countries hosting the Head Office (Finland and France) and the Carbon Portal (Sweden and the Netherlands).
+The participating countries have agreed on the framework of the financial plan of the ICOS ERIC budget for the second five-year period of operations.
+The General Assembly has decided the Common basic and Station-based contributions for the whole five-year period 2020-2024.
+The amounts are shown in Table 1.

+The annual budget of ICOS ERIC will depend, for example, on the number of Members and will be decided annually by the General Assembly.
+Table 2 shows the framework of the ICOS ERIC budget, which includes all components of membership contributions and the Host premium contributions by